swcarpentry/DEPRECATED-boot-camps/python/2d-PythonFunctionsAndModules/Readme.md

 This program should print each input on its own line.

+Try changing the first argument of xrange to 0 and re-run to see what happens.

 # Fin

 So that wraps up the python lessons.
 Please take a look at the resources mentioned at the top of the first lesson for some really excellent information.

 ## Exercise

+### data.dat to dict ###

-Write a program that will pull the data from the data.dat file into a dictionary that looks like the dict we made in lesson 2.
+Write a program in a file which consists of a function that takes a filename (e.g. data.dat) that will pull the data from the file into a dictionary that looks like the dict we made in lesson 2.
 This task seems trivial, but its a little harder than it looks.
+Supply the filename via the command line.

+    python data2dict.py data.dat